Outdoor activities with local primary schools in Edinburgh to help them become more aware of their local environment

 We have been working with staff at Clovenstone Primary to deliver the programme using the nearby greenspaces at Curriemuirend Park.
 This has involved delivering one session per month (May to September excluding July and August for summer holidays) with nurture group class.

-Activities have included: Tree identification, Leaf matching games, Meet a tree (pairs trust game), Smelly woodland cocktails, Shelter building, Meeting the elder and tasting elderflower cordial, Knots & square lashings and Woodland picture frames
+Activities have included: Tree identification, Leaf matching games, Meet a tree (pairs trust game), Smelly woodland cocktails, Shelter building, Meeting the elder and tasting elderflower cordial, planting loads of snowdrop bulbs, Knots & square lashings and Woodland picture frames

-We have also been working with Niddrie Mill Primary School which involved the delivery of programmes with 3 classes.
+We have been working with Niddrie Mill Primary School which involved the delivery of 23 session with 4 classes.
 Sessions have taken place in the woodland area of Craigmillar Castle Park and Little France Park.
+These programmes have been funded thanks to the National Lottery players.

 Activities have included: Scavenger hunts, Tree ID workshops, Mini beast hunts, Litter picks, Bumble bee surveys, Shelter building, Woodland crafts, Environmental art, Kelly Kettles and Foraging.